Home » Dinner Recipes » Chicken and Stuffing Casserole

 A HEARTY AND FILLING CASSEROLE

 My family and I make this Chicken and Stuffing Casserole quite a bit.
 It’s simple and very filling.
 For over 20 years, this casserole has been one of our favorite comfort meals and I love how fast it can be made.
-No long hours slaving over the stove with a long recipe with too many steps to follow!
+No long hours hovering over the stove with a long recipe that has too many steps to follow!

 A casserole dish with a Chicken and Stuffing Casserole with a serving spoon and a serving removed.